An active-set algorithm for norm constrained quadratic problems: The Trust-Region Subproblem

-\underline{``only-if''} In this case we know that $\mu^{\ell}$ is the Lagrange multiplier of a second-order sufficient local-nonglobal minimizer and we have to show that \begin{enumerate}[(i)] \item $\mu^{\ell}$ is not in the spectrum of $-P$. \item \eqref{eqn:trs} is not in the hard case. \item $\mu^{\ell}$ is a simple eigenvalue of $M$. \item $\mu^{\ell}$ is the second-rightmost eigenvalue of $M$. \end{enumerate} Points (i), (ii) and (iii) follow directly from Lemma \ref{lem:martinez} and Proposition \ref{prop:spectrum} (note that $q \not \perp w_1$ implies that \eqref{eqn:trs} is not in the hard case \cite{Adachi2017}).
-In order to prove (iv) we will first show that the spectrum (counted with algebraic multiplicities) of $M$ with real part larger than $-\lambda_2$ coincides with the roots of $s$ in the same region.
-According to Proposition \ref{prop:spectrum}, it suffices to show that $-\lambda_1$ is not an eigenvalue of $M$.
-Note that $\lambda_2 \neq \lambda_1$ due to the fact that $\mu^{\ell} \in (-\lambda_2, -\lambda_1)$.
-Thus $\mathcal{N}(P - \lambda_i)$ is of dimension one and parallel to $w_1$.
-Since $q^T w_1 \neq 0$, there cannot exist a nonzero $x \in \mathcal{N}(P - \lambda_i)$ such that $q^T x = 0$.
-Thus $-\lambda_1$ is not an eigenvalue of $M$ due to Proposition \ref{prop:spectrum}.
+\underline{``only-if''} In this case we know that $\mu^{\ell}$ is the Lagrange multiplier of a second-order sufficient local-nonglobal minimizer and we have to show that \begin{enumerate}[(i)] \item \eqref{eqn:trs} is not in the hard case. \item $\mu^{\ell}$ is a simple eigenvalue of $M$. \item $\mu^{\ell}$ is the second-rightmost eigenvalue of $M$. \end{enumerate} Points \newcontentB{(i), and (ii)} follow directly from Lemma \ref{lem:martinez} and Proposition \ref{prop:spectrum_new} (note that $q \not \perp w_1$ implies that \eqref{eqn:trs} is not in the hard case \cite{Adachi2017}).
+In order to prove \newcontentB{(iii)} we will first show that the spectrum (counted with algebraic multiplicities) of $M$ with real part larger than $-\lambda_2$ coincides with the roots of $s$ in the same region. \newcontent{This follows from Proposition \ref{prop:spectrum_new}, because $\lambda_1$ is simple (due to $\mu^{\ell} \in (-\lambda_2, -\lambda_1)$) and $q^T w_1 \neq 0$.
+Point \newcontentB{(iii)} then follows from Lemma \ref{lem:argument_principle}(i) which shows that $\mu^{\ell}$ is the second-rightmost root of $s$, and thus the second-rightmost eigenvalue of $M$.}